Swvl

-Swvl is an Dubai-based provider of tech-enabled mass transit solutions, offering intercity, intracity, B2B and B2G transportation products and services.
+Swvl Holdings Corp. is a Dubai-based provider of intercity, intracity, B2B and B2G transportation products and services.
 Swvl operates in 135 cities in 20 countries across Latin America, Europe, Africa and Asia.
 The company went public in March 2022 and is traded on the Nasdaq stock exchange under the ticker SWVL.

 History

 Swvl was co-founded in Egypt in April 2017 by Mostafa Kandil and two of his school friends, Ahmed Sabbah and Mahmoud Nouh with $30,000 of their own money.
 After four months, ridesharing company Careem invested $500,000.
 Swvl began developing an app to address traffic congestion in Cairo, but then switched to developing it as a platform for booking cheap bus trips in the city.
 In 2018, Swvl closed its Series A and Series B rounds of funding.
-Series A raised $8 million while Series B raised between $25-35 million, with a company valuation of around $100 million.
+Series A raised $8 million while Series B raised between $25–35 million, with a company valuation of around $100 million.
 Both rounds were co-led by Dubai-based BECO Capital, Africa-based investor DiGAME, and Silicon Badia.

 In early 2019, Swvl expanded into Kenya, where it partnered with BRCK to provide free Wi-Fi on its buses.
 In the same year, it also expanded to Nigeria.

-In June 2019, the company raised US$42 million from venture-capital firms including Sweden’s Vostok, Dubai-based BECO Capital, China’s MSA, New York-based Endeavor Catalyst, Palo Alto-based Autotech and the Oman Technology Fund.
+In June 2019, the company raised US$42 million from venture-capital firms including Sweden’s Vostok, Dubai-based BECO Capital, China’s MSA, New York–based Endeavor Catalyst, Palo Alto–based Autotech and the Oman Technology Fund.

 It subsequently expanded its operations into Pakistan, beginning with Lahore, in July 2019, and into Jordan, beginning with Amman, in November 2019.
 In October 2019, Swvl was temporarily banned in Kenya along with other bus-hailing apps due to regulatory issues.
 In late 2019, the company moved headquarters to Dubai.